isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-zyrup.md

 ---

 ![zyrup media joel lim](/images/blog/zyrup Feature.jpg)
-<caption>Joel Lim, Co-founder and Managing Director of ZYRUP Media, speaks on how GoBusiness helped him establish his business structure</caption>
+###### Joel Lim, Co-founder and Managing Director of ZYRUP Media, speaks on how GoBusiness helped him establish his business structure

 When Joel Lim and his two business partners first decided to convert his digital magazine venture into a full-fledged business with his two business partners, he had no idea where to begin.